-Yes, individuals who have been terminated at work are still eligible to claim workers compensation, provided they can still prove that they suffered an injury or illness as a result of their employment.
-However, it may be more difficult to enter a successful workers compensation claim as the law states you are required to lodge a claim as soon as possible after the injury occurs and as such, you must be able to justify why you waited until after your employment ceased to lodge the claim.
+However, it may be more challenging to enter a successful workers’ compensation claim as the law states you are required to lodge a claim as soon as possible after a workplace injury occurs, and as such, you must be able to justify why you waited until after your employment ceased to lodge the claim.

 Contents